LiamLian0727/UnderwaterSAM2Eval/README.md

 @InProceedings{
   lian2023waterMask,
-  title     = {WaterMask: Instance Segmentation for Underwater Imagery}, author    = {Lian, Shijie and Li, Hua and Cong, Runmin and Li, Suqi and Zhang, Wei and Kwong, Sam}, booktitle = {Proceedings of the IEEE/CVF International Conference on Computer Vision (ICCV)}, year      = {2023}, pages     = {1305-1315}
+  title     = {WaterMask: Instance Segmentation for Underwater Imagery}, author    = {Shijie Lian and Hua Li and Runmin Cong and Suqi Li and Wei Zhang and Sam Kwong}, booktitle = {Proceedings of the IEEE/CVF International Conference on Computer Vision (ICCV)}, year      = {2023}, pages     = {1305-1315}